Symmetries of Schroedinger equation with scalar and vector potentials: Determining equations

 where $x\cdot A=x_aA^a,\ (x\times A)^n=\varepsilon^{nab}x_aA^b$, etc, with $\varepsilon^{nbc}$ being the absolutely antisymmetric unit tensor.
 The system of equations (\ref{con12}) and (\ref{con13}) is equivalent to (\ref{eqA}).

-This to classify symmetries of the Schr\"odinger equation which include a superposition of vector and scalar potentials, i.e., of equation (\ref{se}) it is necessary to solve the system of equations (\ref{eqA}) and (\ref{con10b}).
+Thus to classify symmetries of the SE which include a superposition of vector and scalar potentials, i.e., of equation (\ref{se}) it is necessary to solve the system of equations (\ref{eqA}) and (\ref{con10b}).
 This system includes parameters $\alpha$ and $\nu$ which can depend on time, and time independent parameters $\theta^{ab}$.